daih-univr/aiucd2025/_pages/en-gb/registration.md

 nav: false
 ---

-## Mandatory AIUCD Membership

 Participation in the conference is **reserved for members** of the Association for Digital Humanities and Digital Culture (AIUCD).

-## AIUCD 2025 Conference Registration

-If you are **already a member of AIUCD for 2025**, you will receive specific instructions on how to register for the conference via a dedicated email.
+If you are **already a member of AIUCD for 2025**, you received specific instructions on how to register for the conference via a dedicated email.

 For **new members**, the registration fees are as follows: